J.D. Grading, Ranking & Progress

 School of Law Grading System

-*The following grading system applies to J.D. students.
 Grading for non-J.D. graduate classes is based on the UW Standard Grading System.
-Grading for LL.M. in Taxation classes is based on the grading scale found here.

-except courses taken on a Credit/No Credit basis , shall consist of the following: A, A-, B+, B, B-, C, D, and E.
+except courses taken on a Credit/No Credit basis, shall consist of the following: A, A-, B+, B, B-, C, D, and E.

 1. The significance of each grade is as follows: